-The new formula is a complex aggregation of four major groups of state-level data, which attempts to capture the expenditures of low-income households for the most current year possible.
+The new formula is a complex aggregation of state-level data, which attempts to capture the expenditures of low-income households on heating and cooling for the most current year possible.
+Variables used include the following:

-- Average Annual Heating and Cooling degree days by state.
+- Average Annual Heating and Cooling Degree Days by State.
 A heating degree day measures the extent to which a day's average temperature falls below 65°F and a cooling degree day measures the extent to which a day's average temperature rises above 65°F. This information is collected by the National Oceanic and Atmospheric Administration.
 For example, a day with an average temperature of 40°F results in a measure of 15 heating degree days; a day with an average temperature of 80°F results in a measure of 15 cooling degree days.
 A state's heating and cooling degree data are weighted by population in the state.
 Averages over 30 years also are measured and are taken into account by the formula.
-The data from 2002 are used to represent "current" climatic conditions that would cause an increase or decrease in energy needs. - Residential sector energy price projections by fuel type in nominal dollars.
-These projected prices for fuels include fuel oil, natural gas, electricity, kerosene and liquefied petroleum gas.
+The data from 2005 are used to represent current climatic conditions that would cause an increase or decrease in energy needs. - Residential Sector Energy Price Projections by Fuel Type in Nominal Dollars.
+These projected prices for fuels include coal, fuel oil, natural gas, kerosene, liquefied petroleum gas, and electricity.
 Regional energy price variation can be significant, and the formula takes expected expenditure differences into account.
-This information is collected by the Department of Energy's Energy Information Administration (EIA) and published in the State Energy Price and Expenditure Report.
-The price data are from 2000 and are used to calculate "current" home energy expenditures.
+This information is collected by the Department of Energy's Energy Information Administration (EIA) and published in the State Energy

-&lt;sup>19 Report of the Committee on Energy and Commerce (H.Rept.
+20 Report of the Committee on Energy and Commerce (H.Rept.
 98-139, Part 2), to accompany H.R.
 2439, May 15, 1984, p.
 13.